Protecting OUR LAKE and YOU

 English summary of this study (thank you Carla):

 The beautiful nature of our lakes is a delicate balance of biodiversity that we humans have yet to fully understand.
 What happens when this balance is disrupted, or invaded by alien species?
 What can we do to protect our lake from nasty invaders?
 Prevention, fellow cottagers, is the best defence.
 Here’s how….

-Environment Canada explains that an invasive species is a species that comes from another part of the world and “causes significant ecological, economical and environmental damage”.
+Environment Canada explains that it can “causes significant ecological, economical and environmental damage”.
 Like human invaders, these alien species:

 - Displace native species and compete with them for resources

 - Breed with native species to form hybrids

 Think Eurasian milfoil, toxic blue green algae, Asian carp, wild parsnip and emerald ash borer – that’s just the tip of the iceberg.

 Once they arrive, it is extremely difficult, if not impossible, and expensive to get rid of them.

 Is far-reaching.
 Not only is the native biodiversity forever disrupted, including the complete loss of some native species, we humans are affected too.
 Some invasive species, toxic blue algae, wild parsnip and giant hogweed, are toxic and harmful.
 Others change our landscapes; the emerald ash borer is decimating the native ash trees in our forests.
 And in our ‘lakescapes’ Eurasian milfoil is blanketing shallow lake beds making it a nasty experience for swimming, fishing, and boating.